Pancho Villa: Personal life

-As Villa's biographer Friedrich Katz has noted, "During his lifetime, Villa had never bothered with conventional arrangements in his family life," and he contracted several marriages without seeking annulment or divorce.
-On 29 May 1911, Villa married María Luz Corral, who has been described as "the most articulate of his many wives."
+As Villa's biographer Friedrich Katz has noted, "During his lifetime, Villa had never bothered with conventional arrangements in his family life" and he contracted several marriages without seeking annulment or divorce.
+On 29 May 1911, Villa married María Luz Corral, who has been described as "The most articulate of his many wives."
 Villa met her when she was living with her widowed mother in San Andrés, where Villa for a time had his headquarters.
 Anti-reelectionists threatened the locals for monetary contributions to their cause, which the two women could not afford.
 The widow Corral did not want to seem a counter-revolutionary and went to Villa, who allowed her to make a token contribution to the cause.
 Villa sought Luz Corral as his wife, but her mother was opposed; however, the two were married by a priest "in a great ceremony, attended by his military chiefs and a representative of the governor."
 A photo of Corral with Villa, dated 1914, has been published in a collection of photos from the Revolution.
 It shows a sturdy woman with her hair in a bun, wearing a floor-length embellished skirt and a white blouse, with a rebozo beside a smiling Villa.
 After Villa's death, Luz Corral's marriage to Villa was challenged in court twice, and both times it was upheld as valid.
 Together, Villa and Luz Corral had one child, a daughter, who died within a few years after birth.

 Villa had long-term relationships with several women.
 Austreberta Rentería was Villa's "official wife" at his hacienda of Canutillo, and Villa had two sons with her, Francisco and Hipólito.

-Others were Soledad Seañez, Manuela Casas (with whom Villa had a son), and Juana Torres, whom he wed in 1913 and with whom he had a daughter.
+Others were Soledad Seañez, Juana Torres, whom he wed in 1913 and with whom he had a daughter.